rohankrgupta/Defender/README.md

 TAJ-Defender
 ============

 A sand-boxing mechanism to run malicious/untrusted C and C++ codes.
-This project was done as a part of the 4<sup>th</sup> Sem Operating System Course at the Dept. of Information Technology, National Institute of Technology Karnataka Surathkal.
+This project was done as a part of the 4<sup>th</sup> Sem Operating System Course at the Dept. of CSE, National Institute of Technology Durgapur.
 The main objective was to run a C/C++ code whose origin or content is not known.

 How to Run
 ----------